phetsims/calculus-grapher/doc/model.md

 - Values: Shows numerical value on graph axes, reference line, slope of tangent, and area under curve.
 - Predict: Adds a mode where you can predict the function f(x)

-The simulation comprise four screens: Derivative, Integral, Advanced and Lab.
-We provide below a brief description of each screen.
+The simulation comprises four screens: Derivative, Integral, Advanced and Lab.
+Below, we provide a brief description of each screen.

 ## _Derivative_ Screen